 Every SEC N-PX filing contains these core components:

 - Fund Information: Companies enter basic information about the fund, such as the physical address.
+This information must be structured and standardized in XML format for compliance.

 - Voting record: For every vote cast, companies must list the meeting date, the matter put to vote, the number of votes, how the vote was cast (for, against, or abstained), and the issuer's name.
 If the vote was not consistent with the fund's stated policies, or if there were conflicts of interest, this must be commented on.
+Certain votes require a narrative explanation.

 - Voting Policies and Procedures: The voting policies should be summarized and any changes made clear.